 Previously, I served as Director and Mission Developer of the The Project F-M, a new venture for a faith-based community of 20/30-somethings in Fargo-Moorhead.
 I’m the former pastor of First Presbyterian Church of Hallock, Minn.

 A past featured blogger for WorkingPreacher.org, CC Blogs, Patheos.com, and TheThoughtfulChristian.com, my more formal writing has been published by The Christian Century, Minnesota Public Radio, The Huffington Post, Lectionary Homiletics, Call to Worship, and The Presbyterian Leader.com.
 I serve as an Associate Editor for Journal for Preachers.
 My current book project is an edited collection of essays by 20-somethings on their relationship with faith and college.

-I tend to blog on church and culture, preaching, politics, the emerging church, digital religion, and sundry items that strike my fancy.
+I tend to blog on religion, faith, and culture, preaching, politics, the emerging church, digital religion, and sundry items that strike my fancy.

 A M.Div. graduate of Columbia Theological Seminary in Decatur, Georgia, I also studied for a year in Ayr, Scotland where I served as Assistant Minister at St. Columba Church in Ayr, Scotland.

 I’m originally from Tallahassee, Florida but spent four years at the wonderful St. Olaf College in Northfield, Minnesota.

 I like sharp cheddar, local beers, and contemporary fiction.
 I tolerate running and enjoy golf.
 I’ve been happily married to Megan, both brilliant and beautiful, for six years.